 Fighting For Your Property Rights When Facing Criminal Charges

 Was your car or money taken by the police in a drug traffic stop?
 If you are innocent of any illegal drug activity, you may be able to recover your lost assets.
 Even if you have been convicted of drug trafficking, it may be possible to challenge the asset forfeiture on other grounds.
-At Monzón, Guerra & Associates, we are familiar with the many legal strategies in place that protect your property.
+At Monzón, Guerra & Chipman, we are familiar with the many legal strategies in place that protect your property.

 We can investigate your case to determine if the police illegally seized your property, and help you take legal action to recover your assets.
 Our office is in Lincoln, Nebraska, but we represent clients throughout the state as well as out-of-state drivers targeted in interstate drug traffic stops.